dseguy/clearPHP/README.md

 Acknowledgements
 ------------------------------------

-ClearPHP was origionally written by Damien Seguy.
+ClearPHP was originally written by Damien Seguy.
 The following people have contributed to this project:

 * Derick Rethans (https://github.com/kitsched)
 * fneuneu (https://github.com/Fneufneu)